firstbatchxyz/dria-blog/docs/node.md

 ---
 categories:
-- Applied AI
+- Software Engineering
-description: Quickly set up a Node in the Dria decentralized AI network with easy steps and no wallet required.
-Perfect for AI enthusiasts!
+description: Learn how to quickly set up a Node on the Dria decentralized AI collaboration network with our easy-to-follow guide.
 tags:
 - Node Setup
+- Decentralized AI
+- Dria Network
+- FirstBatch
 - AI Collaboration
-- Decentralized Network
-- Dria
-- FirstBatch
 ---

 # Run a Node